 On the other hand, some types of product placements do trigger disclosure requirements.
 One of the first consent orders involving an infomercial was brought when BluBlockers aired a program-length advertisement in a format that allegedly looked like an investigative journalist report similar to 20/20.
 The FTC required that the programs disclose that they are "paid advertisements" at least twice in any spot longer than 15 minutes, so that consumers understand that they are watching an advertisement and not an objective news program.
-See In re JS&A Group, Inc., FTC Consent Order, Feb.
-24, 1989 (available at https:// www.ftc.gov/sites/default/files/documents/ commission decision volumes/volume-111/ ftc volume decision 111 july 1988- june 1989pages 522 - 620.pdf).

 In the Business Guide, the FTC provides another example in which an "expert" on a home improvement show appears in a video and uses a particular product but does not expressly recommend it.
 In that example the FTC recommends disclosure of the paid inclusion, because consumers may mistake the expert's use of the product as being based on his or her own independent evaluation.
-See Business Guide, Pt II, Example 13.